Clone QREF repo (you can use HTTP link as well)

 schema = generate_program_schema()

-# This will raise if there are some validation errors.
+# This will raise an exception if there are some validation errors.

 validate(schema, data)